stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-We look at the changes in prices over the last 2 years: AMD price 2 years ago has been scaled to match Nvidia price.
+We look at the changes in prices over the last 2 years.

 &nbsp;

-\- 1) We see that Nvidia stock price outperformed AMD x 2.

-\- 2) Nvidia's Net Income also did x2, so it justified it's stock price change.

-\- 3) AMD Net Income decreased a lot: it's share price should have decreased more.

-\- 4) Earning per share confirms that AMD is overvalued: Share Price is the ratio of Market Cap (Valuation) to Number of Shares Available to trade.
+AMD price 2 years ago has been scaled to match Nvidia price.

 &nbsp;

+\- 1) Nvidia stock price outperformed AMD x 2.

+&nbsp;

+\- 2) Nvidia's Net Income also did x2 → it validates the stock price change.

+&nbsp;

+\- 3) AMD Net Income decreased a lot → it's share price should have decreased more.

+&nbsp;

-Conclusion: AMD is overvalued compared to Nvidia.
+\- 4) EPS change confirms AMD is overvalued

+&nbsp;

+&nbsp;

+Conclusion: you better buy Nvidia than buy AMD.

 &nbsp;